Basic Algorithm Templates

 36

-// h[N] stores the values in the heap, h[1] is the heap top, the left child of x is 2x, the right child is 2x + 1
+// h[N] stores the values in the heap, h[1] is the top of the heap, the left child of x is 2x, the right child is 2x + 1

-// hp[k] stores which insert order the point at index k in the heap was
+// hp[k] stores the k-th point in the heap is the k-th inserted

 int h[N], ph[N], hp[N], size;